jm-web-dev/AWS-Serverless-Email-Scheduler/README.md

 # Serverless Email Scheduler

-This project is based on this email scheduler: https://serverlessfirst.com/serverless-email-scheduler/
+This project is based on this email scheduler: https://serverlessfirst.com/serverless-email-scheduler/ I highly recommend reading that blog post.

 It allows you to schedule an email to be sent at a future date of your choosing.
 It stores all scheduled emails in an Amazon DynamoDB table and you can cancel a scheduled email based on the ID and arn stored in the table.

 The project uses 2 AWS step functions, one to schedule and send the emails at a certain time using the Wait task and one which cancels scheduled emails.

-There are 2 API endpoints.
+There are 2 API endpoints: /new-email and /cancel-email

 The /new-email endpoint creates a new email scheduled job.
 You can POST to it with the following data: